3kierz/device_twrp_kj6/README.md

-Device config for Tecno Spark 20 Pro (kj6)
+Device Config for the Tecno SPARK 20 PRO (KJ6)